Rule of Thirds: The Definitive Guide & Examples

 Take our Visual Design: The Ultimate Guide course.

-First, assess viewer engagement by tracking how users interact with the design.
+First, assess viewer engagement.
+Track how users interact with the design.
 In digital designs, tools like heat maps can show where viewers spend the most time looking.
-If these areas align with the intersections of the rule of thirds, it suggests that the rule is guiding viewer attention effectively.
+If these areas align with the intersections of the rule of thirds, it suggests that the rule’s guiding viewer attention well.

-Next, evaluate the balance of the composition.
+Next, evaluate the composition’s balance.
 A well-applied rule of thirds should create a visual balance that feels neither too cluttered on one side nor too empty on the other.
-This balance contributes to a more pleasant viewing experience, which you can subjectively assess by gathering feedback from users or other designers.
+This balance contributes to a more pleasant viewing experience—one which you can subjectively assess by collecting feedback from users or other designers.

-Lastly, consider the overall aesthetic appeal.
+Last—but not least—think about the overall aesthetic appeal.
 This involves looking at how well the elements within the design harmonize and contribute to a unified look.
 You can conduct surveys or A/B testing to see which designs viewers prefer.
-A design that applies the rule of thirds well will often receive more positive reactions, indicating its aesthetic effectiveness.
+A design that applies the rule of thirds well is one that will often receive more positive reactions, indicating how aesthetically effective it is.

 Take our Master Class How to Get Started with Usability Testing with Cory Lebson, Principal and Owner of Lebsontech LLC.